 - Massey, J., B.A.(Hons.)
 King's College London, M.A.
 University of Illinois, Champaign-Urbana, Ph.D.
 Queen's

 Student Life is dedicated to supporting and encouraging students to connect, engage and belong during their time at Memorial University of Newfoundland.
-Dedicated to student achievement and success, this collection of units on the St. John’s Campus includes: Aboriginal Resource Office; Answers; Career Development and Experiential Learning; Glenn Roy Blundon Centre for Students with Disabilities; Student Support and Crisis Management; and International Student Advising.
+Dedicated to student achievement and success, this collection of units on the St. John’s Campus includes: Aboriginal Resource Office; ASK; Career Development and Experiential Learning; Glenn Roy Blundon Centre for Students with Disabilities; Student Support and Crisis Management; and International Student Advising.

 - Perry-Maidment, S., B.A., B.Ed., M.Ed.
 Memorial